Mblakey/wiswesser/README.md

 # WLN Extraction

 Grep-style tool for extracting WLN strings from text.
+This parses files and performs greedy matching to highlight/extract WLN strings from documents.
+The input format is expected to be a text document or pipe.
+To extract from pdfs, piping the output of a conversion tool is the currently accepted approach.

 ```
 wlngrep <options> <filename>